 Global Cambridge in Geneva

-Senior Pro-Vice-Chancellor Professor Graham Virgo (Downing 1984) will be joined by Robert Wardrop (Trinity Hall 2012), Director of the Cambridge Centre for Alternative Finance, Cambridge Judge Business School; Dr Jake Reynolds, Director, Sustainable Economy, Cambridge Institute for Sustainability Leadership (CISL); and Eleanor Tew, Conservation Science PhD student (Jesus 2015).
+Senior Pro-Vice-Chancellor Professor Graham Virgo (Downing 1984) will be joined by Robert Wardrop (Trinity Hall 2012), Director of the Cambridge Centre for Alternative Finance at Cambridge Judge Business School; Dr Jake Reynolds, Director, Sustainable Economy at the Cambridge Institute for Sustainability Leadership (CISL); and Eleanor Tew, Conservation Science PhD student (Jesus 2015).

 Together, they will explore ways we can reconcile the demands of economic growth and our burgeoning population with the urgent need to preserve our planet’s fragile ecology.